 White has played at least nine snaps or more than Bucky Irving in every game they’ve played together this season.
 Although Irving looks better as a runner, White possesses far more upside as a receiver.
 He has four receiving touchdowns in his last four games, in addition to one rushing touchdown.

 The Buccaneers’ backfield’s rest of the season schedule is exceptional for fantasy football purposes.
 In their final five games, Tampa Bay plays four of them against teams allowing 20.0 or more fantasy points per game to opposing running backs.
 That includes two games against the Carolina Panthers.
 Playoffs are still possible for this team.
-Especially with Chris Godwin out for the season, and while awaiting Mike Evans’ return, it’s extremely possible the Bucs heavily lean on their run game out of the bye.
+Especially with Chris Godwin out for the season, and while awaiting Mike Evans’ return, it’s extremely possible the Bucs lean heavily on their run game out of the bye.
 Bucky Irving and Rachaad White belong in lineups.

 More Quick-Hitting Risers